GoogleCloudPlatform/opentelemetry-operations-go/example/metric/exponential_histogram/README.md

 This script creates a dashboard titled "OpenTelemetry exporter example/metric".

-You should be able to view line charts like below once you create the dashboard.
+You should be able to view histogram charts like below once you create the dashboard.

 <img width="1200" alt="2 charts in dashboard" src="images/charts.png?raw=true"/>